-Data Transfer T1 is assigned the data transfer starting address, T2 is assigned the starting address + 1, etc. Medium Transport There is only one handler that is assigned the medium transport starting address.
-Import/Export Assignment of magazine slots to be Import/Export elements is controlled by Configuration\Advanced\Library\?\VIOP First and Configuration\Advanced\Library\?\VIOP Last.
-If any slots are assigned, they will be numbered in order from left or right.
-Storage Assignment of magazine and fixed slots is controlled by the Configuration\Advanced\Library\?\Storage Order menu items.
-By default, the items are set to MAG.
-With that setting, the MA1 magazine slot (leftmost slot of magazine MA) is assigned the storage starting address, MA2 the next and so on until all magazine slots are addressed.
-Then the fixed slots are assigned in order (F1, F2 depending on model).
-If the Configuration\Advanced\Library\?\Storage Order menu item is set to FIX, the fixed slots are assigned first followed by the magazine slots.
+Data Transfer D1 is assigned the data transfer starting address, D2 is assigned the starting address + 1, etc. Medium Transport There is only one handler that is assigned the medium transport starting address.
+Import/Export There is either none or one I/O Port, if it exists, it is assigned the import/export starting address.
+Storage Assignment of magazine and fixed slots is controlled by the Configuration\Advanced\SCSI\Storage Order menu item.
+By default, the item is set to MAG.
+With that setting, the 1A01 magazine slot (first face, lower magazine, lowest slot) is assigned the storage starting address, 1A02 the next and so on until all magazine slots are addressed.
+Then the fixed slots are assigned in order (1F, 2F, etc or F1, F2 depending on model).
+If the Configuration\Advanced\SCSI\Storage Order menu item is set to FIX, the fixed slots are assigned first followed by the magazine slots.